 “Notifying Party” is defined in Section 5.8.

+“On Peak Buyer Damages” is defined in Section 3.5.

 “On Peak Deliverability Bonus” is defined in Section 3.5.

 “On Peak Deliverability Damages” is defined in Section 3.5.

-“On Peak Hours” means HE 0700 CPT to HE 2200 CPT for any Day excluding NERC or SERC approved holidays, but if the foregoing hours are changed by NERC, SERC, or any reliability council or ISO having jurisdiction over the EDP, then this definition shall be conformed to be consistent with such changes.
+“On Peak Hours” means HE 0700 CPT to HE 2200 CPT for any Day excluding NERC or SERC approved holidays, but if the foregoing hours are changed by NERC, SERC, or any reliability council, ISO, or RTO having jurisdiction over the EDP, then this definition shall be conformed to be consistent with such changes.

 “Parties” is defined in the preamble hereto.

-“PPA Start Date” is defined in Exhibit A for each EDP.
+“PPA Start Date” means, for each EDP, the date shown in Exhibit A for that EDP, as such date may be revised under Section 2.3.

+“RTO” means regional transmission operator or any successor to the functions thereof.

 “SERC” means the Southeast Electric Reliability Council, or any successor thereto with the same or similar responsibilities.